Qovery/qovery-client-go/docs/OrganizationEventApi.md

     "context"
     "fmt"
     "os"
-    "time"
     openapiclient "./openapi"
 )

 func main() {
     organizationId := "38400000-8cf0-11bd-b23e-10b96e4ef00d" // string | Organization ID
-    pageSize := float32(8.14) // float32 | The number of events to display in the current page (optional) (default to 10) fromTimestamp := time.Now() // time.Time | Display events triggered since this timestamp.
-A range of date can be specified by using `from-timestamp` with `to-timestamp`  (optional) toTimestamp := time.Now() // time.Time | Display events triggered before this timestamp.
-A range of date can be specified by using `to-timestamp` with `from-timestamp`  (optional) eventType := openapiclient.OrganizationEventType("CREATE") // OrganizationEventType |  (optional) targetType := openapiclient.OrganizationEventTargetType("APPLICATION") // OrganizationEventTargetType |  (optional) targetId := "38400000-8cf0-11bd-b23e-10b96e4ef00d" // string | The target resource id to search.
+    pageSize := float32(8.14) // float32 | The number of events to display in the current page (optional) (default to 10) fromTimestamp := "fromTimestamp_example" // string | Display events triggered since this timestamp.
+A range of date can be specified by using `from-timestamp` with `to-timestamp` The format is a timestamp with nano precision  (optional) toTimestamp := "toTimestamp_example" // string | Display events triggered before this timestamp.
+A range of date can be specified by using `to-timestamp` with `from-timestamp` The format is a timestamp with nano precision  (optional) continueToken := "continueToken_example" // string | Token used to fetch the next page results The format is a timestamp with nano precision  (optional) stepBackToken := "stepBackToken_example" // string | Token used to fetch the previous page results The format is a timestamp with nano precision  (optional) eventType := openapiclient.OrganizationEventType("CREATE") // OrganizationEventType |  (optional) targetType := openapiclient.OrganizationEventTargetType("APPLICATION") // OrganizationEventTargetType |  (optional) targetId := "38400000-8cf0-11bd-b23e-10b96e4ef00d" // string | The target resource id to search.
 Must be specified with the corresponding `target_type`  (optional)